Thomas Kelly (Medal of Honor, 1864)

-Thomas Kelly (1837 - ?) was an Irish born recipient of the Medal of Honor and soldier in the Union Army during the American Civil War.
+Thomas Kelly (c.
+1837 - ?) was an Irish born recipient of the Medal of Honor and soldier in the Union Army during the American Civil War.

 Biography

 Kelly was born in Ireland in 1837.
 He served as private in Company A of the 6th New York Volunteer Cavalry.
 He earned his medal in action at Front Royal, Virginia on August 16, 1864.
 His medal was issued on August 26, 1864.
 His date of death and burial location is unknown.

 Medal of Honor Citation

 For extraordinary heroism on 16 August 1864, in action at Front Royal, Virginia, for capture of flag.